coreyarch1234/React-Weather-App/README.md

 ### Weather

 The Weather component loads weather data.
 It handles input from the SearchBar component and uses the ShowWeather component to display weather data that is loaded.

-It
+Imagine this component as both the parent and manager for both SearchBar and ShowWeather components.
+It displays these components, receives messages from SearchBar, and passes properties to ShowWeather.

+### SearchBar

+The SearchBar component contains a form with an input and a submit button.